wp-plugins/custom-login/readme.txt

 1. Upload the `custom-login` directory to the /wp-content/plugins/ directory.
 2. Activate the plugin through the 'Plugins' menu in WordPress.
 3. Go to Settings/custom-login to edit your settings.
-4. **Be sure to *check* active** to remove the *default* login screen.
+4. **Be sure to *check* activate** on the settings page to remove the *default* login design.
+5. Design away.

 == Frequently Asked Questions ==

 = Is there a PRO version? =
-Why yes there is, you can purchase the [Pro](http://thefrosty.com/shop/plugins/custom-login-pro) version here starting at just $10.
+Why yes there is, you can purchase the [PRO](http://thefrosty.com/shop/plugins/custom-login-pro) version on [http://thefrosty.com](http://thefrosty.com) starting at just $10.

 = Why create this plugin? =
 I created this plugin to allow for custom login of any WordPress login screen.
-See working example at: [WordCamp.LA](http://2010.wordcamp.la/wp-login.php?action=login).
+See working example at: [TheFrosty](http://thefrosty.com/wp-login.php?action=login).

 = Where can I upload and share my cool login screen? = Check out the newly created [Flickr group](http://flickr.com/groups/custom-login/)!
 Upload and add it to our pool!

 = I don't like the default login =
-Well you should check the first box `Use your own CSS` and customize **your** login screen!
+Well you should check the first box "`Use your own CSS`" and customize **your** login screen!

 = I think i want to uninstall =
 Just de-active.